 1. BROOKS CASCADIA 14

 The Brooks Cascadia 14 is a welcome update to an already excellent trail shoe.
-The concentration and care that was given into the design is clearly visible throughout the construction.
+The concentration and care that was given into the design is visible throughout the construction.
 The price is also not out of place for what it is.

 Shoes have neutral support for those with mid-high to high arches.
 The fit is a bit narrow, but otherwise, the toe box was roomy enough to give a bit of headroom.